 Situated very close to Shaniwar Wada the Nana Wada was the home of Nana Fadnavis – the administrator of the Peshwas.
 Built in 1780, this structure in wood is also an example of Peshwa architecture.
 Its wooden pillars are in cypress shape and each has a banana flower adorning it.

 The first floor of Nana Wada has a Diwan Khana.
 When I visited it in August 2016, massive restoration was going on.
 I had to jump around to take some pictures.

 Tambdi Jogeshwari Temple

-Tambdi Jogeshwari is the oldest temple of Pune and the deity is the presiding gram devi of Pune.
+Tambdi Jogeshwari is the oldest temple and the deity is the presiding gram Devi of Pune.
 The temple has small carvings in stone.
 I saw a lot of women praying to her.

 Records of Peshwa rulers tell us that they used to seek the blessings of the Goddess before their military campaigns.

 Dagdusheth Ganapati Temple

 The Dagdusheth temple was built by a Halwai named Dagdusheth in the 1800s.
 He lost his son and his Guru advised him to construct a Ganesh temple.
 Bal Gangadhar Tilak got the idea of celebrating Ganeshotsav from this temple that would play an important role in India’s freedom movement.